-Compa, Lance, "National and International Labour Rights," in Alan Bogg and Tonia Novitz (ed) Voices at Work: Continuity and Change in the Common Law World (Oxford University Press, 2014).
+Compa, Lance, "National and International Labour Rights," Voices at Work: Continuity and Change in the Common Law World, eds.
+Alan Bogg and Tonia Novitz (Oxford University Press, 2014).

 • Summary: "This chapter reviews the application of international labour and human rights standards in national labour law systems.
 A survey of examples from several countries is followed by a case study focused on the United States.
 The American labour law system is resistant to international influences, but advocates have found creative 'soft law' ways to inject a human rights voice into labour law discourse.
 Such use of international standards has led to concrete achievement in some workers' struggles.
 Still, the human rights framework is contested among labour rights advocates, who debate whether it undermines or promotes workers' solidarity and collective action."